• Skip to primary navigation

 • Next, add the carrots, roasted peppers, chicken stock, coconut milk, beans, and spices to the pot.

-2 Cups Carrots, 1 ½ Cups Roasted Red Bell Peppers, 4 Cups Chicken Stock, 1 ½ Cups Whole Fat Coconut Milk, 1 15 OZ Can White Kidney Beans, 2 Teaspoons Salt, 1 ½ Teaspoons Pepper, 1 ½ Teaspoons Garlic Poder, 1 Teaspoon Paprika, ½ Teaspoon Red Pepper Flakes
+2 Cups Carrots, 1 ½ Cups Roasted Red Bell Peppers, 4 Cups Chicken Stock, 1 ½ Cups Whole Fat Coconut Milk, 1 15 OZ Can White Kidney Beans, 2 Teaspoons Salt, 1 ½ Teaspoons Pepper, 1 ½ Teaspoons Garlic Powder, 1 Teaspoon Paprika, ½ Teaspoon Red Pepper Flakes

 • Bring the mixture to a low boil over medium-high heat.
 Reduce the heat to low and simmer for about 10-15 minutes until the vegetables are cooked.